UCL/scikit-surgerydocker/.docs/source/cpu_container.md

 docker images
 ```

-The newly created `my-project` image will have the Python version "3.6" specified in the `Dockerfile` and the dependencies installed (if any) and finally the source code.
+The newly created `my-project` image will have Ubuntu 18.04 as base operating system.
+It will be able to identify and use the installed Nvidia driver on host machine.
+It will also have CUDA version 11.1.1 available to use.
+Beside the basic software Python 3.6 is installed in the image to execute the example application.
+It will also have any packages mentioned in the requirements.txt that are required by the example application to run properly.

 ## Step 5: Execution of image